Skip to content

 """

-provider = self.provider_service.get_provider(dataset_config.provider_name)
+provider = self.provider_service.get_provider(config.provider_name)

 else:

-dataset = provider.load_dataset(dataset_path, split=split, **kwargs)
+dataset = provider.load_dataset(load_from)

 return dataset